Healthy Homes Assessment Mangateretere

 What are the reasons why Healthy Homes Compliance important?

-Around 1 in 3 households rent homes in New Zealand and Mangateretere, and research shows us that these rental houses are most likely to be colder, older and are not as effective heating and tend to be of poorer standard than those owned by owners.
+A majority of households homes in New Zealand and Mangateretere, and research indicates that rental houses are most likely to be colder, older, have less efficient heating and have lower quality than the houses of owners.

-Cold, damp and mouldy homes can have negative well-being outcomes, especially for illnesses such as colds and influenza, asthma, and heart diseases.
-Furthermore, people who have reported at least four major house quality problems often experience poor life satisfaction and lower mental wellbeing.
+The damp, cold and mouldy houses can have negative well-being results, specifically for illnesses such as colds and influenza, asthma, and cardiovascular diseases.
+Additionally, those who reported four or more key issues with their housing often have poor life satisfaction and lower mental wellbeing.

-Improving the standard of Mangateretere rental property will allow tenants to enjoy improved mental and physical health as well as lessen interruption to learning, work and living because of diseases.
-Your investment is also safeguarded from mildew, mould and damp damages, which means lower maintenance costs in the long-term.
+The improvement in the quality of Mangateretere rental property will allow tenants to enjoy improved physical and mental health and reduce the disruptions to their work, education and daily life due to illness.
+Your investment is also safeguarded from mildew, mould and damp damages, which means lower costs for maintenance in the long-term.

-The Healthy Homes Standards are a list of specific and minimum standards for Heating, Insulation, Ventilation, Moisture Ingress and Drainage, as well as Draught stopping in Mangateretere rental properties.
+The Healthy Homes Standards are a list of the specific and minimum requirements for heating, insulation Ventilation, Moisture Ingress and Drainage, as well Draught Control in Mangateretere rental properties.

-Contact us now to discuss getting a Mangateretere Healthy Home assessment on your rental property now.
+Contact us now to discuss receiving a Mangateretere Healthy Home assessment on your rental property today.

 healthy homes assessment compliance